SirJayant/Player-Inspector/README.md

 ### 4. Authenticate

 Open the local URL generated in your terminal (usually http://localhost:8501).
 In the sidebar, paste your developer token from Supercell.
-That's it—you are running a private, isolated analytics node.

 ---